metahoof/docs/docs/whitepaper/terms-of-services.md

 - Blacklist NFTs associated with misconduct
 - Invalidate race results or rewards
 - Restrict wallet access to the MetaHoof environment
-- Report activity to Ultra or relevant legal authorities

 _All enforcement actions are at the sole discretion of ANP Labs, and no refunds or compensation will be issued for lost access or assets resulting from a violation._

 ## **10. Privacy and Data Handling**

 MetaHoof respects your privacy and is committed to responsible data handling.
-Due to its integration with the Ultra Platform, most personal and transactional data is managed by Ultra, not directly by ANP Labs.
-However, MetaHoof may process limited off-chain data necessary for gameplay, analytics, and support.
+MetaHoof processes limited off‑chain data necessary for gameplay, analytics, payments (when applicable), and support.

 ### **10.1.
 Collection of Personal Data**

-MetaHoof does not collect or store personal identifiers such as names, email addresses, or payment credentials.
-All authentication, identity verification, and wallet access are handled through Ultra.
+MetaHoof minimizes collection of personal data.
+Authentication may be handled by MetaHoof or by supported third‑party sign‑in providers.
+Payments, if any, are handled by payment processors; MetaHoof does not store payment card data.

-We may collect off-chain data including:
+We may collect off‑chain data including:

 - Race participation history
 - In-game decisions and performance statistics